qmk/qmk.fm_old/_posts/2018-02-16-fix-eehands-on-splits-losing-handedness-if-rgb-is-enabled.md

 pr: 2399
 ---

-* Fix EE HANDS on splits losing handedness if RGB is enabled
+Fixes EE HANDS on splits losing handedness if RGB is enabled